 As I talked about before, the alternator or serpentine belt is powering the alternator and other things like the power steering pump.
-Some car models have a separate belt for the alternator and the power steering pump but mostly use the same.
+Some car models have a separate belt for the alternator and the power steering pump, but models use just one.

 4. Flickering or Dimming Lights

 When the alternator is charging the car battery, it will charge it with around 14.5 volts.
 When the car battery is idle, it mostly has around 12-12.5 volts.
 When the alternator is not functioning properly because of a slipping or loose alternator belt, the voltage will also cause spikes and drops.